-Update June 19, 2013: The Bagnasco family now owns Valley Mills Vineyards solely and the winemaker is Craig Parker.
+Update June 19, 2013: The Bagnasco family now owns Valley Mills Vineyards solely.

 I have visited Valley Mills Vineyards a couple times and the last time I visited I took the opportunity to take a wine class led by Bill Peper.
 The class was called Vine to Wine and it was a tasting of Valley Mills Vineyards Texas wines along with Dr. Peper explaining the process it took from vineyard to winemaking and finally to the finished product.
 There are two classes left and if you live near Waco, I would recommend you take one of the classes.
 The class dates left are September 11 and 16, 2012.

 I am glad I went back a second time to the winery as the first time the only people in the winery were the tasting guides and it was a little tough getting some answers to questions.
 This time John and Kandi Bagnasco’s son Joey was behind the counter and he could answer any question.
 I also got to meet Kandi Bagnasco who was very nice even though she refused to let me take her photo.
 Just kidding Kandi!

 Valley Mills Vineyards actual vineyard is located in Valley Mills, hence the name, and their winery is located in Waco.
 They first planted two grape varieties in 2007.
 They are now up to six acres of vineyards growing six varieties of grapes.
 The winery uses 100% Texas grapes in their wine.
 It is usually about 50% grapes from their vineyard (this year they used 11 tons) and about 50% from the High Plains.
 They are also using grapes from another four acres of local vineyards.
 The winemaker is Bill Peper and John Bagnasco is the vineyard manager.